 Methods for representing consequences through time on maps may require complex models such as stochastic computer simulations.
 Such models are increasingly used to make realistic predictions about real world processes.
 Because these models attempt to simulate all relevant aspects of a real physical system, they may involve many parameters, some of which will be difficult to set correctly.
 As the final objective of these models is to assess the possible consequences of management decisions, such as the placement of roads, wind turbines or flood defences, it is crucially important that the uncertainty introduced by calibrating parameters be understood.

 Approximate Bayesian Computation, or ABC, is a promising technique for estimating parameter values together with their credible intervals, and this allows calculation of the uncertainty deriving from parameter calibration.
-This project is developing improved ABC methods to make them sufficiently fast and accurate that they can be widely used, both to calibrate and evaluate complex stochastic computer models, and to quantify the uncertainty attached to their predictions.
+This project developed improved ABC methods to make them fast and accurate enough to be widely used, both to calibrate and evaluate complex stochastic computer models, and to quantify the uncertainty attached to their predictions.

-PI Prof Richard Sibly http://www.reading.ac.uk/biologicalsciences/about/staff/r-m-sibly.aspx
+Prof Richard Sibly (Principal Investigator): Homepage

-Co-PI Dr Richard Everitt https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/everit
+Dr Richard Everitt (Co-Principal Investigator): Homepage

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT004010%2F1|
+|Link to the project page on the UKRI Gateway to Research Quantifying uncertainty in the predictions of complex process-based models|